Draeger-Langendorf Funeral Home & Crematory

 In 1958, he moved to Racine, WI, and married the love of his life, Sandra Creuziger.
 Together they raised three children and a legacy of laughter.
 Gary’s resume reads like the diary of a man on a mission to keep things interesting—he worked in advertising and media with WRAC Radio, BMA Advertising, Synergy Design, Bellweather Communications, and a dozen others, usually two at a time because, well, why not?

 But Gary’s true calling was spreading joy—and he found his perfect outlet as a founding member of the beloved folk-comedy troupe The Merry Muggs.
 While serving in the Navy, Gary met Bob Albrecht, a friendship that would ultimately shape the next five decades of fun.
 That connection brought Gary to Racine, where the two teamed up with Bob Gall and Kay Jensen, forming a group that delivered music, laughter, and a hearty dose of good-natured silliness across Wisconsin for over 45 years.
 Gary was the troupe’s lovable clown—the one who could bring a room to roaring laughter, then quiet it with a heartfelt song or tender moment.
-He was a master at juggling both emotions… and bananas (IFKYK).
+He was a master at juggling both emotions… and bananas (IYKYK).

 When not performing, Gary expressed his creativity through stunning watercolor art, designing one-of-a-kind cards and gifts that usually ended in tears—of joy, of course.
 If you ever got one, consider yourself part of a very lucky club.